Halifax Pride meeting vote defeats motion to remove pro-Israel campaign | Metro News

 "This is not about what's going on in the Middle East.
 This is about why we want to be at Pride and why we want to express ourselves and why this (resolution) is against our freedom of expression."

-The council organized it's own event before Wednesday's meeting and many who turned out bought memberships to the AGM, a move that largely helped to sway the vote.
+The council organized its own event before Wednesday's meeting and many who turned out later voted at the general meeting after Halifax Pride waived its optional membership fee.

-Before the meeting started Halifax Pride Society chair Willem Blois welcomed everyone, but noted that only about 30 people had turned out for last year's meeting and six the year before.
+Before the meeting started, Halifax Pride Society chairman Willem Blois welcomed everyone but noted that only about 30 people had turned out for last year's meeting and six the year before.

 "I want to make it expressly known to everyone that this is not where things end," he said.
 "The conversation moves on."